by Ellen Landauer

 The man reaches out and starts fondling the dog who then rolls over and shows her belly.
 The man is all smiles, petting the dog, saying how good this is that she submitted.
 He says that by doing the 'right' behavior, the dog is now rewarded.

-This kind of 'training' is setting the dog up to be skittish, reactive, hyper-friendly or fear-aggressive.
+This kind of 'training' is setting the dog up to be skittish, reactive, hyper-friendly and/or fear-aggressive.

 From the comments below this stop puppy biting video, everyone thinks the trainer is a genius!
 Many of them tried this special technique with their dog and thank him profusely, thrilled that it 'worked.'